 The Ambassador's car

-When the vehicle number is 0001, it belongs to the Ambassador — the highest-ranking diplomat from that country.
+When the vehicle number is 0001, it belongs to the Ambassador — the highest-ranking diplomat.
 Spotting one is rare.

-Washington, D.C. is home to the largest concentration of diplomatic vehicles in the United States.
-Across the country:
+Washington, D.C. has the largest concentration of diplomatic vehicles in the United States.

-These vehicles carry special legal protections under the Vienna Convention on Diplomatic Relations, including immunity from traffic enforcement in many cases.
+These vehicles carry special protections under the Vienna Convention on Diplomatic Relations.

 diplocheck@outlook.comTap to upload or drag a photo